top of page

 At stake was “US global competitiveness in the new space economy” and the future of satellite communication, it said.

-Our mission at Chikyū Earth Orbital Foundation is to connect academic, industrial, and military interests in the U.S., Japan, Australia, and the U.K. in support of keeping the tradition of "freedom of the seas" applicable to low Earth orbit (LEO) and middle Earth orbit (MEO) alive.
-We believe these countries' orbital resources and industries will be the foundation for maintaining space as a domain where all can operate.
-We support educational programs to increase knowledge in the general public and among future policymakers of LEO, MEO, and related issues.
-We also support sensible regulation of the space environment to empower human activity in space.
+Our mission at the Chikyū Earth Orbital Foundation is to connect academic, commercial, and national security practitioners in the U.S., Japan, Australia, and the U.K. in support of keeping the tradition of "freedom of the seas" applicable to low Earth orbit (LEO) and middle Earth orbit (MEO) alive.
+We believe these countries' commitment to the safe use of space will be the foundation for maintaining this shared resource as a domain where all can operate.

 A Bit About Us